 On August 17, 2016, three securities class action complaints were filed in the Eastern District of New York against the Company alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
 The three complaints are: (1) Flora v.
 The Hain Celestial Group, Inc., et al., (the "Flora Complaint"); (2) Lynn v.
 The Hain Celestial Group, Inc., et al. (the "Lynn Complaint"); and (3) Spadola v.
 The Hain Celestial Group, Inc., et al. (the "Spadola Complaint" and, together with the Flora and Lynn Complaints, the "Securities Complaints").
 On June 5, 2017, the court issued an order for consolidation, appointment of Co-Lead Plaintiffs and approval of selection of co-lead counsel.
 Pursuant to this order, the Securities Complaints were consolidated under the caption In re The Hain Celestial Group, Inc. Securities Litigation (the "Consolidated Securities Action"), and Rosewood Funeral Home and Salamon Gimpel were appointed as Co-Lead Plaintiffs.
 On June 21, 2017, the Company received notice that plaintiff Spadola voluntarily dismissed his claims without prejudice to his ability to participate in the Consolidated Securities Action as an absent class member.
-On August 4, 2017, Co-Lead Plaintiffs in the Consolidated Securities Action as an absent class member.
-On August 4, 2017, Co-otherwise acquired Hain Celestial securities between November
+On August 4, 2017, Co-Lead Plaintiffs in the Consolidated Securities Action filed an amended complaint on behalf of a purported class consisting of all persons who purchased or otherwise acquired Hain Celestial securities between November